Star Wars Jedi Knight II: Jedi Outcast: Single-player

 The single-player campaign follows Kyle Katarn as he moves through the levels in a linear manner, meeting friendly and hostile non-player characters (NPCs).
 Friendly NPCs will occasionally assist the player in combat.
 In addition to combat, the campaign features a variety of puzzles.

 When the game starts, Kyle has forsaken The Force after the events of the previous game, and as such, the player has no access to a lightsaber or any Force powers.
 However, after the first two missions, Kyle regains his Force abilities.
 As the game progresses the number of powers available, and their strength, increase.
 Progression of Force abilities is fixed, and cannot be customized.
 Having previously fallen to the Dark Side, Kyle has access to both Light Side powers (such as Force Heal and Jedi Mind Trick) and Dark Side powers (such as Force Lightning and Force Grip), along with neutral ones (such as Force Speed, Force Jump, Force Pull and Force Push).

 Multiplayer

-Jedi Outcast features a set of multiplayer modes.
-In the PC and Macintosh versions, these can be played over a LAN or the Internet, but combat is limited to two players on the console versions.
-Multiplayer works by allowing members of the community to run their own dedicated servers that players can join via the in-game Multiplayer Server List, with server owners being able to dictate custom mods, maps and player models for their server.
-There are a variety of standardized game modes in Multiplayer (such as "Free-for-All", "Team Deathmatch" and "Capture the flag") which can be played with other players, bots, or both.
-Server owners can also build their own game modes for their server if they wish to do so.
-Players have limited customization control over their avatars, however there is the ability for players to import custom models on participating servers.
-They can choose the player model (with access to nearly every character in the game, as well as some characters from the films not seen in the single-player mode) and lightsaber color.
-Before a match, the server specifies the game rules, including "Force ranking", which controls how many points the players have available to allocate into Force powers.
-Players then customize their powers for the match.
-The server can also choose to disable normal weapons so as to create lightsaber-only matches.
+Star Wars Jedi Knight II: Jedi Outcast offers a variety of multiplayer modes that differ slightly across platforms.
+On PC and Macintosh, multiplayer matches can be played over a local area network (LAN) or the Internet, allowing for larger, more dynamic battles.
+Console versions, however, limit multiplayer combat to two players.